vinman75/noggin/README.md

 You can also Rename and Delete a Noggin.

-Finally, the Flter at the bottom left can be used to find any of your previous Noggin Entries, by searching for keyword in all Noggins.
+Finally, the Search Method and Filter can be used to find any of your previous Noggin Entries.
+Either by searching for Noggin titles or keywords across all Noggins.

 ## Purpose
 Noggin is a personal project that was designed to store and edit useful programming tips in a GUI for easy access.